 There are many other people all over social media.

-And here's one lunatic, I don't know who it is, you know, calls, you know, celebrates the killing of this CEO, calls for more insurance CEOs to be killed.
+You know, calls, you know, celebrates the killing of this CEO, calls for more insurance CEOs to be killed.

-And by the way, meanwhile, the FBI is going after, you know, moms that that go to school board meetings and peacefully protesting pro-life people, you know, looking at them as possible domestic terrorists.
+And by the way, meanwhile, the FBI is going after, you know, moms that go to school board meetings and peacefully protesting pro-life people, you know, looking at them as possible domestic terrorists.

 Listen.

-And I will say that it is it is pretty tragic that the uh the shooter was only able to get one of them.
+And I will say that it is pretty tragic that the shooter was only able to get one of them, but it's a good start.

-I mean, it's it's a good good foundation.
+I mean, it's a good foundation.

-Good we can only only move up from here.
+We can only move up from here.

-Go f yourselves.
+Seriously, go f yourselves.

 The treatment just wasn't an option anymore.

-So yeah, I would say that this is probably a good start.
+So, yeah, I would say that this is probably a good start.

-A good start, assassinating the CEO of a major health care company.
+A good start assassinating the CEO of a major health care company.

 It is getting sicker.

-Really sick and dark and evil.
+I'll tell you that really sick and dark and evil.

-And if you don't like their policies, well, just go to your Obamacare Exchange.
+And if you don't like their policies, well, just go to your Obamacare exchange.

-Uh we're big supporters of Obamacare.
+and I'm not, I'm just guessing here, we're big supporters of Obamacare.

-Uh almost 45% of the country has one Obamacare exchange option.
+Almost 45% of the country has one Obamacare exchange option.

 So much for saving money.

-Anyway, to our busy telephones we go.
+Anyway, to our busy telephones, we go.

 Let's say hi to Mary is in Wisconsin.